 To combat random keys, modern endpoint protection software generally includes some sort of sandboxing feature.
 The suspected malware is unpacked in a safe, virtualized environment and allowed to install itself and run while the scanning software carefully monitors it for signs of any malicious actions.

-The second line of defense in protecting infrastructure from malware is to assume the first piece of malware will actually be a dropper, and that it will reach back across the Internet to a Command and Control server for further instructions and further software packages.
+The second line of defense is to assume the first piece of malware will actually be a dropper, and that it will reach back across the Internet to a Command and Control server for further instructions and further software packages.

-Modern malware is often highly modular, so we can often catch the infections by implementing good scanning on the network edge.
-This is different from a traditional Intrusion Detection System (IDS), which generally monitors inbound connections.
+We can often catch the infections by implementing good scanning on the network edge.
+This is different from a traditional Intrusion Detection System (IDS), which largely monitors inbound connections.
 Here, we’re monitoring outbound connections.

 We’re looking for several key indications of compromise including: